haggertypat/DirectoryBundle/Resources/doc/README.markdown

                 ...
                 - { position: left, type: ccetc.directory.block.admin_listing_approval }

+**Note**: The Location Admin classes should not be included on the backend interface.
+If using basic HTTP authentication, the easiest way to do this is in your config file, by manually defining which classes *should* appear:

+            groups:
+              listings:
+                label: Listings
+                items: [ccetc.directory.admin.listing]
+              data:
+                label: Data
+                items: [ccetc.directory.admin.attribute, ccetc.directory.admin.product]

 ### Entities
-You need to create your entities by extending the base entities provided.  ``CCETCDirectoryBundle/Entity`` has ``dist`` classes that you can use.
+Assuming every installation will want to customize the entities, you'll need to create your own and extend the base entities and example ``dist`` files provided.

 ### Admin Classes
 You need to add services for the admin classes provided that tie them to your entities: